 When a Veteran starts considering whether or not to file a Veterans Affairs Disability Claim, there are a lot of questions that he or she tends to ask.
 Over the last 10 years, the following are the 14 most common basic questions I am asked about when … Continue Reading... about 14 Questions about VA Disability Compensation Benefits Claims

 While there are 2 legal processes to pursue an earlier effective date, there are several legal theories that can be used in those processes.
-Here are 2 of the most common legal theories to argue for an Earlier Effective Date in a VA Disability … Continue Reading... about 2 Times Veterans Should Argue for an Earlier Effective Date
+Here are 2 of the most common legal theories to argue for an Earlier Effective Date in a VA Disability Compensation Claim.
+In a previous post, Chris talked about the only 2 legal … [Read More...] about 2 Times Veterans Should Argue for an Earlier Effective Date

 100% Rating Reduced To 40% I live here in Central Texas near Fort Hood and was talking with a Vietnam Vet a Marine veteran who told me he got a letter from the Waco TX VA regional office saying that they purpose to reduce his disability from 100% un employable to 40% I was under the impression that 100% was permanent and … [Read More...] about 2017 Top 10 Discussions on VA Disability Claims Forums

 The amount of basic benefit paid ranges, depending on how disabled you are.
 VA makes a determination about the severity of your disability based on the evidence you submit as part of your claim, or that VA obtains from your military records.
 VA rates disability from 0% to 100% in 10% increments (e.g. 10%, 20%, 30% etc.). … [Read More...] about 2018 VA Compensation Rates